seesharprun/how-to-take-an-online-proctored-exam/readme.md

 - Complete the required system test on the same computer and in the same location from where you will test.

+- Make sure your test-taking area is compliant with all Microsoft rules regarding online-proctored exams.

 - Confirm that your ID is compliant (read the requirements) and that the name in your profile exactly matches your identification.

   - Driver's License